Bring a Good Cooler

 What to Pack

-First you don’t want to bring items that spoil easily, like sushi, ceviche or anything with mayonnaise.
+First, you don’t want to bring items that spoil easily, like sushi, ceviche, or anything with mayonnaise.
 While meats and cheeses can spoil if left out, they don’t spoil as easily as fish and other food items.
 Keep that in mind when planning your menu.
-A variety of 3 meats, cheeses, fruits, crackers each is a good place to start.
+A variety of 3 types of meat, cheeses, fruits, crackers each is a good place to start.
 Most of all don’t forget the water (I’ve got some tricks for that as well so keep reading).
 While I usually feel that the fruit is a nice sweet treat at the end of the picnic, some people think that desert is a picnic essential so you can always bring cookies.
-One good choice is the time honored chocolate chip cookies…check out my recipe for one I think you’ll really like.
+One good choice is the time-honored chocolate chip cookies…check out my recipe for one I think you’ll really like.

 How to Keep it Cold Throughout the Day